Times have changed big time, and with that comes the need for many to pivot their career aspirations towards different directions.

 For the business end, you can do a course or diploma in marketing, sales, or business management.

 These will add value and give you the ability to create viable unique selling points or USPs.

 Dance (Zumba), pilates, yoga, and kickboxing are some supplementary qualifications you can pick up owing to the entry barrier in terms of skill and competence, with their relatively high popularity ratings as we’ll see now…

 USPs and Niche

-On the topic of USPs, it is important that you find an authentic way to stand out from the crowd.
+On the topic of USPs, you must find an authentic way to stand out from the crowd.

-The fitness industry is saturated, that’s an ever-present fact, so in order to make it big, you need to make it different.
+The fitness industry is saturated, that’s an ever-present fact, so to make it big, you need to make it different.

 Playing to your strengths is one way you can approach building value through differentiation.

 If you’re a good writer, provide value through informative, value-driven, and science-backed copy.
 Maybe through blogging or even publishing books on health and fitness.

 Another way of creating a niche is through studying the market carefully, finding a gap, then filling it.